 Cleans Up Acne

 Since it is known to be antibacterial, eucalyptus oil is perfect for treating minor cuts or wounds on your face, just dab a little eucalyptus oil with a cotton ball onto the wounded areas as an antiseptic cleaner.
 All the same, because of how it destroys bacteria and prevents new ones from spreading, it works well in halting the progress of acne on your skin.
-When you apply eucalyptus oil onto your skin, you are eliminating the bacteria that clogs your pores and at the same time, heal the damaged and irritated skin around the infected area.
+When you apply eucalyptus oil onto your skin, you are eliminating the bacteria that blocks your pores and at the same time, heal the damaged and irritated skin around the infected area.

 It is common that most people look to essential oils like eucalyptus to fend their skin problems away.
 But considering how these oils may be concentrated, some people might not bode well with these strong oils.
 A perfect way to determine if your skin is comfortable is to apply these oils on your arm or leg before you go straight to your face in the case that an adverse reaction might just turn up.
 If you fear its potency on your skin, just using it with your diffuser to calm your mind and body is good enough on its own!